poojagokhale/poojagokhale.github.io/_pages/about.md

   - /about.html
 ---

-I'm a second-year PhD student in the Pharmaceutical Health Services, Outcomes and Policy program at the University of Georgia College of Pharmacy.
-Before pursuing my PhD, I completed a Doctor of Pharmacy (PharmD) degree from India.
+I'm a third-year PhD student in the Pharmaceutical Health Services, Outcomes and Policy program at the University of Georgia College of Pharmacy.

 My previous research has focused on pharmacoepidemiology, cost-effectiveness analyses, systematic reviews, meta-analyses, and observational studies.

+My dissertation focuses on Non-small cell lung cancer with EGFR mutations.

 I am passionate about conducting research that affects patient outcomes and policy.